JHUDMC/Manual/Systems.md

 ### Important Subfolders

 #### Circulation
+This folder contains templates and media for circulating equipment resources, such as kit pics, quick start guides, item tags, and pictures for BookIt.
+There are also media project folders for Authorization videos in progress.

 #### Events and Projects
 All files related to events and projects should live in their own folder on `HIPPO/Project/Events and Projects.`